 Oh yes!
 The Bushwick art scene has become more than legit in the past few years.
 With hundreds of artist studios, over 50 gallery spaces (I repeat, over 50 gallery spaces), Bushwick is the ultimate creative heaven on Earth, and we should not take that for granted.
 Now that you live in Bushwick, make gallery-going your regular thing and immerse yourself in all of the fabulous art this neighborhood has to offer.
-Check out Bushwick Daily every Thursday when we publish a guide to weekend art openings, and skim through the newbie’s guide to Bushwick art scene.

 What’s up with all the pigeons in the sky?
 Is it like a pigeon war or something?